anastasiatp/Covid-19-in-Nigeria/README.md

-# Covid-19-in-Nigeria
-Analysis of Covid-19 Data in Nigeria using R
+# Covid-19 Data in Nigeria
+This project makes use of:
+- R

+Live Site URL and Status: